pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 How would you build this app?
 Are there developers building a route for every single latitude and longitude?
 That would seem like it would require a lot of developers to work around the clock, and the code would not be very DRY.

-Instead, you can use the URL to pass in values and design web applications in a programmatic way.
+Instead, you can use the URL to pass in values and programmatically design web applications.

 To the users, the URL looks the same.
 But for the server code, you would write the route as something like: